Which of the following is an example of quantitative data? | Study Prep in Pearson+

 Master Visualizing Qualitative vs. Quantitative Data with a bite sized video explanation from PatrickStart learning

-In the context of visualizing data, how is a stem-and-leaf plot similar to a dot plot?

-Which term describes the process of translating numerical information into visual images for easier interpretation?
+Which of the following best explains why one graph appears skewed and one graph appears symmetric when visualizing data?

+Which of the following best describes how an ogive differs from a frequency polygon when visualizing quantitative data?

-Which of the following best describes a scatterplot and its primary use in statistics?
+Which of the following best describes a small embedded line graph that illustrates a single trend within a larger dataset or report?

-Given the following stem-and-leaf plot, where the leaf represents the tenths digit, which list correctly represents the data?
-Stem Leaf

-Suppose you are given a box plot that is highly skewed to the right, with the median closer to the lower quartile and a long upper whisker.
-The distribution that has the box plot shown could be described as which of the following?
+Suppose a bar graph displays the political party affiliation of poll respondents in November

 Visualizing Qualitative vs. Quantitative Data practice set